May 24, 2023

 Naziran, a poor widow and mother of young children, reflects on her hardship.
 “While we were at the brick kiln, there was no hope for a new life…we moved to a new village and were forced to take out a big loan,” she recalls.
 Naziran and her family found themselves indebted to a brick kiln owner after borrowing money from him.
 Unable to pay him back, the entire family, even the children, were forced to work to pay off this overwhelming debt.
 But one day, a local pastor paid off their debt to the brick kiln owner, and the family was finally free.
 “God is almighty…He always listens to our prayers,” Naziran says.

-Stories like these happen every day, thanks to the Gospel and the fait of believers.
+Stories like these happen every day, thanks to the Gospel and the faith of believers.
 In Pakistan, ICM has helped build over 100 churches and disciple tens of thousands of people.
 With God, anything is possible, and together, we can impact the entire nation of Pakistan.

 FROM THE FIELD: Focus on Pastor Training